Dealing With Death Without Turning to Drugs or Alcohol

 Deep sadness is probably the emotion we associate with dealing with death.
 It is a normal part of the process, but not the only part.

-When people reach a stage of acceptance, they are more fully able to deal the reality of death.
+When people reach a stage of acceptance, they are more fully able to deal with the reality of death.
 With acceptance, it is easier to reach out to others.
 Allowing others to listen and assist while dealing with death makes alcohol and drugs lose their appeal.